slqdk/NoteControl/docs/frontend.md

   per-block settings (feed URL, title, max items).
 - **Task area** — a titled box containing draggable sticky notes.
 Each sticky has: a checkbox (done state, visual only), a one-line headline, a multi-line content textarea, and a gear menu.
 Notes have one of a fixed colour palette (yellow is default).
 - **Links block** — up to 10 link entries (title + description
   + URL), click-to-edit, opens in new tab on click when not editing.

-Block layout (positions, sizes, contents) is stored in `{vault}/.notesapp/startpage.json` and saved with debounced ~500ms cadence after the last edit.
+Block layout (positions, sizes, contents) for ALL dashboards in a vault is stored in a single `{vault}/.notesapp/startpage.json` file (see [storage.md](storage.md#notesapp-subfolder) for the file schema and the legacy single-canvas read tolerance).
+The file is saved with debounced ~500ms cadence after the last edit.

-Adding a block: the topbar's **Widgets+** dropdown (when on the startpage route) lists "Add RSS feed", "Add Task area", "Add Links".
-The dropdown communicates with the page via window `CustomEvent`s — no shared context.
+Adding a block to the current dashboard: the topbar's **Widgets+** dropdown lists "Add RSS feed", "Add Task area", "Add Links".
+The dropdown communicates with the dashboard page via window `CustomEvent`s — no shared context.

+### Tree-side dashboards list

+The tree's left rail starts with the dashboards section: one row per dashboard, with the active one highlighted (matched against the URL's `:dashboardId`).
+Right-click a row for a small context menu:

+- **Rename** — swaps the row to an inline editable input (Enter saves, Esc cancels, blur commits).
+Empty / whitespace / duplicate-of-sibling names are rejected.
+- **Delete** — confirms, then removes the dashboard.
+Disabled when this is the only dashboard left.

+Adding a new dashboard: the **🏠+** button in the tree's rail-header action row (next to `Daily+ / 📄+ / 📁+`).
+New dashboards land at the end of the list, get a default name ("Dashboard", or "Dashboard 2", "Dashboard 3"… — the lowest unused number), and the URL navigates to them immediately.

+### State plumbing

+VaultLayout owns the per-vault dashboards config (the StartpageConfigDto for the whole vault) via the `useDashboards` hook — one fetch + one debounced save loop per vault session.
+Both the tree-side DashboardList and the dashboard canvas read from this same data, with mutations going through layout- provided callbacks.
+There is no second source of truth; adding a dashboard, switching to it, and editing widgets on it are all the same React state.

+### Properties panel

+See [Properties panel](#properties-panel) above for the dashboard fields.
+The panel is hidden by default on every dashboard URL change (including switches between dashboards), revealed on demand via the ℹ️ rail toggle.

 ## Sticky notes

-Sticky notes only exist inside Task areas on the startpage.
+Sticky notes only exist inside Task areas on a dashboard.
 They are not standalone documents and do not have markdown files.
 Each sticky has: